puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Purpose**:

-Returns the version of the facter module.
+Return the version of the facter module.

 **Resolution**: